Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/tutorial/adding-asserts.md

 > has no Javascript runtime and stays close to the HTTP layer.
 With others tools relying on headless browser, it can be
 > difficult to access some HTTP requests attributes, like `Set-Cookie` header.

-So to test that our server is responding a `HttpOnly` session cookie, we can modify our file and add cookie asserts.
+So to test that our server is responding with a `HttpOnly` session cookie, we can modify our file and add cookie asserts.

 {:start="4"}
 4. Add two cookie asserts on the cookie `JESSIONID`: